-Figure 2 – SWEET shirt sensing unit: a) internal view with textile electrodes and connections, b) external view.
+Figure 2.
+SWEET shirt sensing unit: a) internal view with textile electrodes and connections, b) external view.

-The electronic board FLORA 9-DOF (Adafruit Inc.), which mounts the triaxial inertial module iNEMO LSM9DS0, has been integrated in the electronic unit to acquire accelerometric signals.

-LilyPad Simblee™ BLE Board (Sparkfun Inc.) has been used as system control unit.
-It provides the digitalization of ECG and EMG signals, and it is connected to Flora Accelerometer through the serial I2C bus.
-LilyPad Simblee also allows to send data via Bluetooth Low Energy protocol (BLE, or Bluetooth 4.0), using Simblee™ Bluetooth® Smart Module integrated on the shield.
-BLE technology represents a perfect trade-off between energy consumption, latency, piconet size, and throughput [20].
-The choice to use BLE technology should be interpreted as a method to increase the battery life of the device as much as possible.
-Battery life is a central issue in the development of portable devices.
-In this kind of applications, it is mostly influenced by the data transmission operations.
-BLE is one of the most saving data transmission protocols, while other solutions have been proposed based on reducing the amount of data to be sent, using compression method that does not degrade the signal quality [21]-[22].
+The electronic board, FLORA 9-DOF (Adafruit Inc.), which mounts the triaxial inertial module iNEMO LSM9DS0, was integrated within the electronic unit to acquire accelerometric signals, while a LilyPad Simblee™ BLE board (Sparkfun Inc.), was used as the system control unit.
+This unit provides the digitalisation of the ECG and EMG signals and is connected to the Flora accelerometer through the serial I2C bus.
+The LilyPad Simblee board also allows for sending data via a BLE protocol (or Bluetooth 4.0), using the Simblee™ Bluetooth® Smart Module integrated on the shield.
+In fact, BLE technology presents a perfect trade-off between energy consumption, latency, piconet size, and throughput [20].
+The choice of using BLE technology can also be regarded as a means of increasing the battery life of the device as much as possible.
+Battery life is a central issue in the development of portable devices and, in this type of application, it is mostly influenced by the data transmission operations.
+Indeed, BLE is one of the most data-saving transmission protocols, while other solutions have been proposed based on reducing the amount of data to be sent, using a compression method that does not degrade the signal quality [21], [22].

-Control unit features are implemented exploiting the ARM® Cortex M0 microcontroller that can be programmed using the Arduino IDE.
-The control unit is programmed to digitalize ECG and EMG analogue signals, and to receive digital data from the accelerometer.
-ECG signal is digitalized with a sample rate of 200 Hz, while EMG and accelerometric signals are acquired with a sample period of 15 ms (66.7 Hz).
-Data are collected in 20-bytes-sized packets and real-time sent, via BLE, to the smartphone using SWEET App.
-Packet transfer rate is set to 66.7 Hz, experimentally identified as the maximum rate supported by BLE transmission without data loss.
-Hence, each packet contains one sample from EMG and triaxial acceleration signals, and three successive ECG samples, in accordance with their sampling rates.
+The control unit features were implemented through employing an ARM® Cortex M0 microcontroller that can be programmed using the Arduino IDE.
+The control unit was programmed to digitalise ECG and EMG analogue signals and to receive digital data from the accelerometer.
+Here, the ECG signal is digitalised with a sample rate of 200 Hz, while the EMG and accelerometric signals are acquired using a sample period of 15 ms (66.7 Hz).
+All data are collected in 20-bytes-sized packets and are sent in real time via BLE to the smartphone using the SWEET app.
+The packet transfer rate was set to 66.7 Hz, which was experimentally identified as the maximum rate supported by BLE transmission without data loss.
+Hence, each packet contains one sample from EMG and triaxial acceleration signals and three successive ECG samples in accordance with their sampling rates.

-Despite the sampling rates chosen for ECG and EMG signals are lower than those usually used, they respect the time resolution required by our target applications.
-In ECG digital processing we are not interested in signal morphology, but we focus on hearth rate analysis, which can be accurately done also with lower sampling rate [23].
-Regarding EMG, the envelope signal has been extracted in the analog domain so that it can be safely sampled with the chosen rate.
+Despite the fact that the sampling rates chosen for the ECG and EMG signals were lower than those usually used, they were in line with the time resolution required by our target applications.
+In ECG digital processing, we are not interested in signal morphology but on heart rate analysis, which can be accurately performed with a lower sampling rate [23].
+With regard to EMG signalling, the envelope signal was extracted in the analogue domain such that it can be safely sampled using the chosen rate.

-All modules making up the electronic unit are powered by a 1200 mAh/3.7 V lithium battery, placed on the back of the same unit.
-The electronic unit is enclosed in a 3D-printed plastic case (10cm x 7.5cm x 2 cm).
-On the top part of the case 8 snap buttons allow the connection to the wearable sensing unit, in order to provide the input signals for the analogue front ends.
-In Figure 3 the internal electronic board and the complete unit are shown.
+All the modules that make up the electronic unit are powered by a 1,200 mAh/3.7 V lithium battery placed on the back of the unit, which is enclosed in a 3D-printed plastic case (10 × 7.5 × 2 cm).
+On the top part of the case, eight snap buttons were integrated to allow for connection to the wearable sensing unit, thus providing the input signals for the analogue front ends.
+Figure 3 shows the internal electronic board and the complete unit.